 Due to the powerful diffing algorithms that React employs, it’s possible to see frequent DOM manipulations and re-rendering without performance suffering.

-How to Use React
+How to Create a Web App With React

 React created a syntax for writing HTML with Javascript called JSX.
 We can use it to compose components into a hierarchy that represents the display we want.